 If you feel there is good reason for refusing to turn over some of your material, you can apply for a protective order, which will deny or limit discovery.
-The prosecutor can apply for a protective order as well, and the court can even issue one on its own initiative.114 Even other "affected person[s]" impacted by your case can apply for a protective order if they think there is a good reason not to turn over information.115
+The prosecutor can apply for a protective order as well, and the court can even issue one on its own initiative (without anyone asking for one).
+Even other "affected person[s]" impacted by your case can apply for a protective order if they think there is a good reason not to turn over information.

 The court will grant you a protective order if you show good cause for requesting the order.
-Good cause may be (1) constitutional limitations; (2) the danger that physical evidence may be destroyed or damaged; (3) substantial risk of physical harm to someone; (4) the possibility of intimidation, economic harm, or bribery to someone; (5) a risk of unjustified annoyance or embarrassment to any person; (6) any potential negative effects on the legitimate needs of law enforcement, such as protection of
+Good cause may be (1) constitutional limitations; (2) the danger that physical evidence may be destroyed or damaged; (3) substantial risk of physical harm to someone; (4) the possibility of intimidation, economic harm, or bribery to someone; (5) a risk of unjustified annoyance or embarrassment to any person; (6) any potential negative effects on the legitimate needs of law enforcement, such as protection of informants; or (7) any other factor that outweighs the usefulness of discovery.
+When filed, a motion for a protective order suspends discovery of the particular matter.
+Suspension means that you or (the prosecutor) won't be forced to hand over the disputed material until the judge makes a decision on your request for the protective order.